Ben's Toolbox for Logic Pro

 Setup in Logic

-Ben's Toolbox uses its own virtual MIDI controller so that actions from the Mac app, Stream Deck, iPad and shortcuts arrive reliably in Logic Pro.
-The setup wizard sets up this connection automatically; alternatively, the Ben's Toolbox port can be manually added as a controller input in Logic Pro.
+Ben's Toolbox uses its own virtual MIDI device so that actions from the Mac app, Stream Deck, iPad and shortcuts arrive reliably in Logic Pro.
+When it starts, the Mac app checks whether this device already exists in Logic.
+If it is missing, it is automatically added to the bottom of the Logic Control Surface list in the background.

 After the first launch, three things are particularly important: Ben's Toolbox requires the macOS accessibility features, Logic Pro must be open, and the required data such as plugins, outputs, buses and articulation sets should be scanned in the Mac app.
 After that, Stream Deck, iPad and Shortcuts can trigger the same prepared actions.